Amaksss/alx-system_engineering-devops/0x00-shell_basics/README.md

-move files beginning with uppercase to directory
+deletes all files in the current working directory that end with the character ~